eth-cscs/abcpy/doc/source/user_customization.rst

     :lines: 10, 25-30
     :dedent: 4

 Some of the implemented inference algorithms weigh different sets of parameters differently.
 Therefore, if such weights are provided, we would like to weight the covariance matrix accordingly.
 We, therefore, check whether the accepted parameters manager contains any weights.
 If it does, we retrieve these weights, and calculate the covariance matrix using numpy, the parameters relevant to this kernel and the weights.
 If there are no weights, we simply calculate an unweighted covariance matrix.

 Next, we need the method:

 .. automethod:: abcpy.perturbationkernel.PerturbationKernel.update
     :noindex:

 This method perturbs the parameters that are associated with the random variables the kernel should perturb.
 The method again requires an accepted parameters manager and a kernel index.
 These have the same meaning as in the last method.
 In addition to this, a row index is required, as well as a random number generator.
 The row index specifies which set of parameters should be perturbed.
 There are usually multiple sets, which should be perturbed by different workers during parallelization.
-You, again, need not worry about the actual value of this index.
+We, again, need not to worry about the actual value of this index.

 The random number generator should be a random number generator compatible with numpy.
 This is due to the fact that other methods will pass their random number generator to this method, and all random number generators used within ABCpy are provided by numpy.
 Also, note that even if your kernel does not require a random number generator, you still need to pass this argument.

 Here the implementation for our kernel: